DEDEM: Discontinuity Embedded Deep Energy Method for solving fracture mechanics problems: Introduction

 Nonetheless, the application of PINNs approach encounters formidable challenges in tackling problems involving strong and weak discontinuities as feed-forward networks have limited ability on discontinuous functions \cite{llanas2008constructive}.
 The difficulties also present challenges in solving fracture problems.
 Many attempts to modeling fracture avoid directly describing the discontinuities.
 Some researchers utilize the phase field model \cite{samaniego2020energy,goswami2020transfer,manav2024phase,zheng2022physics}, where cracks are viewed as material damage and dispersed to be process zones with finite width; Other researchers utilize peridynamics theories \cite{yu2023nonlocal,ning2023physics}, where cracking behaviors are modeled by non-local interactions.
-Despite success on modeling crack behavior achieved by these methods, they cannot directly deal with ideal line cracks with sharp discontinuities.
+Despite success on modeling crack behavior achieved by these methods, they cannot directly deal with ideal line cracks.
+The question of modeling strong and weak discontinuities problems with PINNs still not be answered.